-If you want to study in the morning, you could also try out a morning routine and make studying a part of it.
+If you want to study in the morning, you could also try out a morning routine and make studying an updating your study planner a part of it.

 Keep the commitment small though, you know how easy it is for life to get in the way.
 Make sure you commit to a study schedule you can keep.
 Consistency is more important than taking huge steps.